anya-pich/toyslist/README.md

 # Kidsbook

-Kidsbook is an online marketplace for parents to buy and sell children's toys locally.
+Kidsbook is an online marketplace for parents to buy and sell pre-loved children's toys locally.

 ## Index